2 guilty of supporting deadly Westgate mall attack in Kenya

-NAIROBI, Kenya (AP) — A Kenyan court on Wednesday found two men guilty for supporting the 2013 attack on Nairobi’s upscale Westgate Mall that left 67 people dead.
+NAIROBI, Kenya (AP) — A Kenyan court on Wednesday found two men guilty for supporting the days-long 2013 attack on Nairobi’s upscale Westgate Mall that left 67 people dead.

 Chief Magistrate Francis Andayi acquitted a third suspect.